orig-un/orig-un/README.md

-- 👋 Hi, I’m @orig-un
+- 👋 Hi
-- 👀 I’m interested in how brains work and why my cat joins me for meditation time.
+- 👀 Interested in how brains work and why my cat joins me for meditation time.
 - 🌱 I’m currently learning all things DeSci.
 - 📫 How to reach me T: @orig_un D: @ori #1538